ge1789/common-library/novel-encoding-instructions.md

 random;random.seed(1234);print(random.randrange(21) + 1)"``.
 This tiny Python script prints the
 number 15, so we use chapter 15.

+In some cases Python 2's random number generator was used.
+Python 2's random number generator is different and will generate a different number.

 - Why insist on using British first editions?

 Second editions and American editions often have differences.
 For example, the British first edition